MatiasVL/switchfully-version-control-git/20-programming-advanced-java/70-code-kata/README.md

   - run `npx --version` `npx -v` from inside the terminal, if it's correctly installed it will return a version number
 - You can now start your front-end using the command as described in section **Usage**.

+## Alternatively: use Docker for running the front end
+1. Run `docker build -t switchfully/gameoflife:latest .` from inside the `gameoflife-gui` folder.
+    - This will create the `switchfully/gameoflife` image (tagged as `latest`).
+2. Then, run `docker run -d --name gameoflife -p 3000:80 switchfully/gameoflife:latest`
+    - This will create and run a container based on our image: it will launch a NGINX webserver
+    - Open your browser and surf to http://localhost:3000/gameoflife-gui, this is the front end.
+3. When you're done with the code kata, don't forget to stop the container.

 ## Setting the proxy behind a corporate firewall

 NPM (similar to Maven) manages dependencies, and needs access to the internet.\